 Professor of Sport Management Julie Stevens says these are only “structural” changes, however, and the organization needs a “value commitment to change” to truly get its house in order.

 “It seems Canada Soccer is in a reaction phase.
 It’s easy to create new structures on paper but will it truly address the crisis they face?
-This organization must transform and must do so within a broader sport system that also needs to change,” she says.
+This organization must transform and must do so within a broader sport system that also needs to transform,” she says.
 “An external factor or a crisis, such as the drone spying scandal, builds pressure, but you need a value commitment by organization leaders to trigger a change process, and internal capacity to actually execute the change process effectively.”

 Stevens says a black cloud has long been lingering over Canada Soccer.